yabrira/data_innovation_workshop/preparation.md

 # Claiming your workspace and connecting a source
 For the live workshop exercises, Segment has pre-provisioned workspaces for the workshop.
-If you are doing this workshop after the live event, you will need a new Business Tier workspace with Personas enabled from Segment, or you will need to use your existing Segment workspace.
+If you are doing this workshop after the live event, you will need a new workspace.
 If you do not have one, please contact your Segment sales representative at https://segment.com/contact/sales/.
 To get your workshop workspace:
-1. Open the Google Sheet at [Segment Workspaces](https://app.segment.com)
+1. Open the Google Sheet at [Segment Workspaces](https://docs.google.com/spreadsheets/d/1Pltzg8kIOsLc4vaey1YtPnwDAPNduBnwwfswjxsL9m0/edit?ts=5dea759c#gid=0)
 2. Find an unclaimed workspace
 ![](misc/img/sheet.png)
 3. Claim your shiny new Segment workspace by putting your name in the appropriate fields, please.